beetosu/anarchyflagbot/README.md

 ## Q: Hey!
 This color is the exact same as [actual political ideology]!
 I attempted to strike a balance between being a different enough color from any actual ideology or previously made flag, and having enough colors to actually have this bot active for longer than a couple days.
 As such, it may look like colors are repeating or using pre-established colors, but it *technically* isn't.

+## Q: The bot tweeted anarcho-[word], which is a real thing!
+I *think* I wrote down every obviously established idology ("communism", "capitalism", "mutualism", etc.) down in the prohibited words list, but it's entirely possible I missed one.
+Feel free to let me know if this happens, so I can correct it.